 If so, you'll want to take a look at these great ideas for feeding the birds.
 They're both super fast to whip up and they make great gifts.
-Best of all, you'll be helping our feathered friends make it through the cold winter.
+Best of all, you'll be helping our feathered friends, who are on the decline.

 Burlap Bird Feeder

 This easy to make bird feeder was a great hit with all of my birding friends last Christmas.
 I made myself a few, too, and it was a hit with my birds, as well, as you can see from the picture above.
 I wasn't sure if the birds would know that there was seed inside, or if they would be able to access it.
 No worries, there.
 That's a red bellied woodpecker and a tufted titmouse having a snack.

 I used burlap because it's such a loose weave, and I figured a bird could get his beak in pretty easily.
 All I did was:

 - cut out a square, about 1 foot by 1 foot, of burlap.
 I folded it in half and sewed along the bottom narrow edge and the long side edge.
 I left the top unsewn.
 That gave me a bag.

 - I turned it inside out to hide the seams.
 Then I folded the unsewn top edge down about an inch, and then folded it again about an inch.
 I sewed along the bottom fold almost the whole way around, leaving about an inch unsewn.
 That gave me a tunnel around the top of the bag to insert a drawstring.